InsightDataScience/docker-workshop/chapter2/README.md

     docker volume ls

-We can remove it via
+and we can remove it via

     docker volume rm notebooks